rkluger68/cpycourse/docs/training/main-course/classes-instances.md

 ## Class Properties

-Ordinary Python instance-attributes are by default 'readable', 'writable' and 'deletable'.
+Ordinary Python instance attributes are by default 'readable', 'writable' and 'deletable'.
 Python class properties ('property-attributes') are attributes with 'access-control', i.e. they can be designed to be 'readable', 'writeable' and 'deletable'.
 Python properties therefore are managed attributes.
 This is done with special `getter`-, `setter`- and `deleter`- methods which enables the properties to be accessed as ordinary atttributes (instead of a method-call).

 ***Usecase:***
 Properties are a way of data encapusulation.
 Hiding ordinary attributes behind a 'property-interface/facade' introduces a level of indirection to the origin attribute.
 The origin attribute may change behind the scenes in keeping the user interface with the property-facade.
 The property can be seen as the user-interface, while the origin attribute is an implementation detail which is a subject to change.

 Python support two different ways of implementing properties:

 1. 'lower-level' using `property()` builtin function
 2. 'higher-level' using  `@propery`-decorator

 The Python docs provide a good [property-example](https://docs.python.org/3/library/functions.html#property), with read-, write- and delete-access.
 For convenience this is simply copied here.

 ***example using `property()`-builtin function***